 With a network IDS, the biggest challenge — aside from false negatives and false positives — can be the sheer volume of alerts.
 When operating a network IDS, it’s critical your security personnel have the knowledge and skills to weed out false alarms and identify suspicious or malicious traffic the NIDS might have missed.

 Attacks don’t have work hours — they occur around the clock.
-You need access to a security operations center (SOC) with experts who can monitor alerts and analyze log data to identify and prioritize potential attacks and take the appropriate action to block the traffic or thwart the attack.
+You need access to a security operations center (SOC) with security experts who can monitor alerts and analyze log data to identify and prioritize potential attacks and take the appropriate action to block the traffic or thwart the attack.

 Fortra's Alert Logic Staff